aineon/velvet-goldmine/TESTING.md

 **_issue_**:
 - +/- buttons not being disabled at 1 / 99 on the *Shopping Bag Page*
-- After refreactoring the shopping bag there was 2 qty forms on the page and the javascript responsible for disabling the buttons was only picking up the first form
+- After refactoring the shopping bag there was 2 qty forms on the page and the javascript responsible for disabling the buttons was only picking up the first form

 **_fix_**:
-- Created a second qty form with unique id's and additional javascript to handle this form seperately.
+- Created a second qty form with unique id's and additional javascript to handle this form separately.

 **_issue_**:
-- Although the +/- buttons were being disable outside of the set range the user could manaually enter a numeric value outside of the set range and add it to the bag.
+- Although the +/- buttons were being disable outside of the set range the user could manually enter a numeric value outside of the set range and add it to the bag.

 **_fix_**:
-- Added some javascript to enforce the 0 - 99 range, preventing the user from manaully entering anything about 99 into the input.
+- Added some javascript to enforce the 0 - 99 range, preventing the user from manually entering anything about 99 into the input.
 ```
     $('.qty_input').keyup(function () {
         let qtyVal = $(this).val();